premradhakrishnan/premradhakrishnan.github.io/_posts/2022-07-08-sql-server-tls-certificates.md

 Option B - If the server and client are hosted within a trusted AD environment, the IS team might already have trusted root certficates enabled and then we can just assign this to SQL Server.
 These certificates will only be trusted within the AD environment and non-domain joined client apps trying to connect will have to either import this cert into their trusted store or set the "TrustServerCertifcate" flag to true (not recommended as covered above)

 Option C - In dev we can create a self-signed certificate and import this into our trusted store.
-[This article](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-ver15#certificate-requirements) lists all the parameters needed us to generate a valid certificate.
+[This MS Docs article](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-ver15#certificate-requirements) lists all the parameters needed to generate a valid certificate.

 ### Once we have the right certificate